 The study of history is often the study of wars and battles.
 This chapter contains the first battle recorded in Scripture.
 However, the battle is not the primary focus.
 It is only mentioned, because of Abram’s involvement on account of his nephew, Lot.
 In the last chapter, Lot moved toward Sodom and Gomorrah, an exceedingly wicked place.
-He seemed to be drawn toward Sodom, for he moved toward the city in chapter 13, was living in the city in this chapter, and was sitting at the gates of the city in chapter 19.
-In this chapter, his life becames endangered by his association with Sodom, due to an ongoing drama with a coalition of kings from the east.
+He seemed to be drawn toward Sodom, moving toward the city in chapter 13, living in the city in this chapter, and sitting at the gates of the city in chapter 19.
+In this chapter, his life became endangered by his association with Sodom, due to an ongoing drama with a coalition of kings from the east.

 1 And it came about in the days of Amraphel king of Shinar, Arioch king of Ellasar, Chedorlaomer king of Elam, and Tidal king of Goiim, 2 that they made war with Bera king of Sodom, and with Birsha king of Gomorrah, Shinab king of Admah, and Shemeber king of Zeboiim, and the king of Bela (that is, Zoar).
 3 All these came as allies to the valley of Siddim (that is, the Salt Sea).

 Four kings from the east made war with five kings from the region of Canaan.
 The kings from the east conquered the kings from the region of Canaan, and made them subservient to them, paying taxes to Chedorlaomer, king of Elam.